rgwch/mayan-client/README.md

 npm i
 npm run dev
 ```
 and navigate your favorite browser to http://localhost:5137.
-At the welcome screen, enter the URL for your Mayan-Server (including https://) and your credentials.
+At the welcome screen, enter the URL for your Mayan-Server, and your credentials.

 If you just want to have a quick look without installing the toolchain, you may use https://nito.surge.sh/.
 (Note: This comes with no warranties and it can be removed or disabled at any time without notice).
 You'll still need a running Mayan EDMS instance to connect to.